Several conditions might require eyelid surgery, the most common being:

 It's normal to have some bruising and swelling around your eyes after eyelid surgery, and you should expect to be off work for a week.
 The after-effects should then be fading, and you can resume most of your normal activities.

-If you need surgery on the delicate skin of your eyelids, visit the oculoplastic surgery experts at Brian H. Chon, MD.
+If you need surgery on the delicate skin of your eyelids, visit the oculoplastic surgery experts at New York Eye and Face Oculoplastic Surgery.
 Call the office or book an appointment online today.